tamizhvendan/honeyeql/README.md

  [:actor/first-name :actor/last-name]}]
 ```

-If we want to retrieve only certain entities only if **all** of its related entities satisfy the condition, then we need to used the `:not` and the reverse the filter condition together.
+If we want to retrieve only certain entities only if **all** of its related entities satisfy the condition, then we need to used the `:not` and the reverse of the filter condition together.

-Let's assume that we have schema like below
+Let's assume that we have a schema like below

 ![](https://www.graphqlize.org/img/author_course_er_diagram.png)